-Squibob Chapter planning for the Dedication of our Newest Monument.On October 21, 2017 at 10:00am our newest monument will be dedicated in Campo, California at the “Camp Lockett Event and Equestrian Center”.
+Squibob Chapter Dedicates our Newest Monument.On October 21, 2017 at 10:00am our newest monument was dedicated in Campo, California at the “Camp Lockett Event and Equestrian Facility”.
 This is State Historical Landmark # 1045 to mark the location of Camp Locket, the last home of the “Buffalo Soldiers”, and the 107th monument erected by John P. Squibob Chapter.
-This event is open to the public and should be great.
+This event was open to the public and was great.
 The plaque is located in front of the former Commanding Officers Quarters.
-Look for signs and "Red Shirts" showing the way.
+The picture above is the Buffalo Soldiers Reinactors that attended.
 Who was John P. Squibob?
 Click this link to read the story.

 Clampers-Only Login Info

 The username is: squibob